 A. The Court may only receive information on a case pending before a judge by the filing of the appropriate motion (a document indicating what relief/issue you want the judge to address).
 The motion would be set on the court’s calendar and each party has the opportunity to appear and be heard.
 If you do not know what motion to file, reviewing the local court rules at the Nevada online Law Library might help.

 Q. I missed my court date.
 What should I do?

 A. If you missed your court date without proper notification, depending on the case type, numerous things may occur:

 Criminal cases: A warrant will have been issued for your immediate arrest.

-Traffic cases: There is a ten (10) day grace period.
-If you have not appeared on a Tuesday at 1:00 p.m. or paid the citation a Notice of Intention to issue a warrant will be mailed to you at the address listed on the citation along with a courtesy copy to the registered owner listed on the citation if different from the defendant.
-You will have an additional ten (10) days to take care of the citation or a warrant will be issued for your immediate arrest.
+Traffic cases: There is a thirty (30) day grace period.
+If you have not appeared on a Tuesday at 1:00 p.m. or paid the citation a Notice of Intention to Issue a Warrant will be mailed to you at the address listed on the citation along with a courtesy copy to the registered owner listed on the citation if different from the defendant.
+You will have an additional thirty (30) days to take care of the citation or a warrant will be issued for your immediate arrest.

 Q. May I obtain a copy of my court video?